amcmullen9291/recoil/README.md

 # An introduction to Recoil.

-It is not my repo.
+This is a code-along repo.

 For additonal information, read blog @